carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - _Volume_: A zip file containing one or more blocks.
 - _Source file_: The original file that was backed up.
 - _Target file_: The target file that is being restored.
 It may be the same path as source, depending on the `--restore-path` parameter.
 - _File filter_: The filter that is used to select which files to restore.
-E.g. for a full restore, the filter would be `"*"`.
+For example, for a full restore, the filter would be `"*"`.
 - _Local_: The machine that is performing the restore.
 It may be the same machine as the backup was performed on, but it doesn't have to be.
 - _Remote_: The provider storing the backup.
 E.g. Amazon S3, local file, an SSH server, ...
 - _Local database_: The database that keeps track of which files a backup contains, which blocks make up each file, and in which volumes the blocks are stored.